MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 })
 ```

-Last add a style sheet.
-Do this by definging a variable named styles and assigning it an Object with CSS properties that can be applied to Components.
+Lastly, add a style sheet.
+Do this by defining a variable named `styles` and assigning it an Object with CSS properties that can be applied to Components.

-Look at the code above notice the styles object defines keys, `container` and `temp`, that each hold an object.
+Look at the code above notice the styles object defines keys, `container` and `temp`, that each holds an object.
 These objects are assigned to the `style` prop on each of the two components.

 ## Test your Component